-The TOE is Tripwire Enterprise Version 8.3 (TE v8.3) with the 8.3.5 patch, provided by Tripwire, Inc. The TOE type is an intrusion detection system consisting of a sensor, scanner, and analyzer to monitor IT systems for activity that may indicate inappropriate activity on the IT system.
-The server portion of the TOE is a software-only TOE that runs on the Windows, Solaris, SuSE and Red Hat Enterprise Linux operating systems.
+The TOE is Tripwire Enterprise Version 8.4 with the 8.4.1 patch (TE v8.4.1), provided by Tripwire, Inc. The TOE type is an intrusion detection system consisting of a sensor, scanner, and analyzer to monitor IT systems for activity that may indicate inappropriate activity on the IT system.
+The server portion of the TOE is a software-only TOE that runs on the Windows, SuSE and Red Hat Enterprise Linux operating systems.
 The Agent portion of the TOE can be installed and executed on the operating systems identified in Section 1.4.2.2.
-TE v8.3 performs file-integrity monitoring, change auditing, configuration assessment, and compliance reporting.
+TE v8.4.1 performs fileintegrity monitoring, change auditing, configuration assessment, and compliance reporting.
 The TOE is an attribute change assessment product that also reconciles the changes against existing management systems and policies.

 The TOE provides three main capabilities: File Integrity Monitor, Compliance Policy Manager, Remediation Manager.
-The File Integrity Monitor monitors the integrity of critical data on a wide variety of servers and network devices (e.g., routers, switches, firewalls, and load balancers) called nodes.
+The File Integrity Monitor observes and checks the state of the integrity of critical data on a wide variety of servers and network devices (e.g., routers, switches, firewalls, and load balancers) called nodes.
 It does this by gathering system status, configuration settings, file content, and file metadata on the nodes and checking gathered node data against previously stored node data to detect modifications.
 For IT systems with a TE Agent installed, the TOE is capable of monitoring the system for changes made in real-time.
-The Compliance Policy Manager continually assesses IT configurations against a set of policies and standards, identifying deficiencies.1 The Remediation Manager repairs/corrects configuration errors detected by the Compliance Policy Manager.
+The Compliance Policy Manager continually assesses IT configurations against a set of policies and standards, identifying deficiencies.
+The Remediation Manager repairs/corrects configuration errors detected by the Compliance Policy Manager.
 The Remediation Manager supports only File Server nodes (i.e., the Remediation Manager is only able to repair/correct failures on File Server nodes).

 The TOE consists of a server application component (Tripwire Enterprise Server), a client application component (Tripwire Enterprise Agent), and a client administrative console application component (Tripwire CLI).
-The product requires a database application to support the product's storage needs (MySQL is bundled with TE v8.3).
-Since TE v8.3 supports the ability to operate with a database from differing vendors (as identified in Section 1.4.2.1), the database is considered part of the operational environment.
-The product supports two different installation configurations and both are allowed in the evaluated configuration.
-With a single-system installation, the TE Server and database are installed on the same system.
-With a distributed installation, TE Server must be configured to encrypt all communications between the TE Server and the database, or the database must reside on the same system as the TE server, or the database must reside on a system located on a private physical network that is not globally routable and is protected from attacks and from unauthorized physical access.
+The product requires a database application to support the product's storage needs.
+Since TE v8.4.1 supports the ability to operate with a database from differing vendors (as identified in Section 1.4.2.1), the database is considered part of the operational environment.
+In the CC evaluated configuration, the TE Server must be configured to encrypt all communications between the TE Server and the database, or the database must reside on the same system as the TE server, or the database must reside on a system located on a private physical network that is not globally routable and is protected from attacks and from unauthorized physical access.
 The other TOE components can run on different machines in various combinations.

-There are two different cryptographic implementations used by the TOE.
-The TOE includes the Tripwire Cryptographic Module (TCM) which is used to implement TLS to protect communications between distributed parts of the TOE.
-In the evaluated configuration, the TOE must be configured in the FIPS approved mode of operation.2 The TOE relies upon the JVM TLS implementation in the operational environment to protect communications between the TOE and the remote IT entities (e.g., the database, user's browser, and user's shell).
-The JVM is not FIPS compliant.3
+The TOE includes a FIPS-certified encryption module provided by Bouncy Castle Cryptographic Module (BCCM), which is used to implement the cryptography used by TLS to protect communications between distributed parts of the TOE.
+In the evaluated configuration, the TOE must be configured in the FIPS approved mode of operation.
+The TOE relies upon the JVM TLS implementation in the operational environment to protect communications between the TOE and the remote IT entities (e.g., the database, user's browser, and user's shell).
+The JVM uses the FIPS compliant BCCM.

-TE Agent uses OpenSSL 0.98k, which is not FIPS validated, to create hashes of monitored files.
+TE Agent uses OpenSSL, which is not FIPS validated, to create hashes of monitored files.
+OpenSSL is not used for the protection of any sensitive information.